Clastify logo

 -

-CUNY School of Law at Queens College does not disclose the 25th and 75th percentile ACT scores for the English component of their undergraduate admissions.
-As such, specific score requirements remain unavailable for prospective students.
+City University of New York, School of Law at Queens University does not disclose the 25th and 75th percentile ACT scores for the English component required for undergraduate admissions.

 ACT Reading Score Requirements